tyconsulting/blog.tyang.github.io/_posts/2019-06-30-azure-automation-runbook-to-export-data-from-multiple-log-analytics-workspaces.md

 <li><strong>Timeout</strong> – optional, default value 180 (seconds).
 This is the log search REST API timeout setting</li>
 <li><strong>OutputDir</strong> – the place you where you store the search results. use an UNC path instead of local path.</li>
 <li><strong>OutputFormat</strong> – optional, default is ‘JSON’. you can choose ‘JSON’ or ‘CSV’.
 I recommend you to use JSON because CSV has a flat structure.
 Use JSON to ensure data integrity because you don’t have to flatten the log entries.</li>
-<li><strong>Encoding</strong> – optional, default value set to “ASCII”.
+<li><strong>Encoding</strong> – optional, default value set to "ASCII".
 This is the encoding for the output file. possible values are: 'Unknown', 'String', 'Unicode', 'BigEndianUnicode', 'UTF8', 'UTF7', 'UTF32', 'ASCII', 'Default', 'OEM'</li>
 <li><strong>MaximumRowPerFile</strong> – optional, default value is 5000.
 Use this parameter to define maximum log entries stored in a file (to keep output files in reasonable sizes).
 The value must be between 1,000 and 10,000</li>
 <li><strong>Zip</strong> – optional, Boolean value. default is $false.
 Use this parameter if you wish to zip output files (to keep the sizes down).</li>
 </ul>